google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/datasets/emnist/infinite_emnist.md

 [`simulation/datasets/emnist/load_data.py`](http://github.com/tensorflow/federated/tree/master/tensorflow_federated/python/simulation/datasets/emnist/load_data.py).

 <!-- Placeholder for "Used in" -->

-Converts a Federated EMNIST dataset into an Infinite Federated EMNIST set.

 Infinite Federated EMNIST expands each writer from the EMNIST dataset into some number of pseudo-clients each of whose characters are the same but apply a fixed